 - Toasted sesame seeds will last 1-3 years as long as they are kept somewhere cool or dry.

 - Sesame seeds go rancid more quickly in hot or humid climates, so people in those climates may want to refrigerate or freeze them.

 - Store your sesame seeds in an airtight container.

 - Check the smell of sesame seeds to see if they are beginning to go rancid.

-Sesame seeds are very good for you and deliciously sweet or savory, especially if they are toasted.
-You can toast your own sesame seeds if you buy them raw.
-Store them somewhere cool and dry, and check them for rancidity before eating.
+Sesame seeds are really beneficial for you and incredibly tasty whether sweet or savory, particularly when toasted.
+You can toast your personal sesame seeds if you purchase them uncooked.
+Keep them in a cool and dry place, and examine them for spoilage before consuming.